Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

--	If Selenium Test cases are developed using JUnit then JUnit Report can be availed 	to generate test report.
-Look at `JUnit Report`_ for more on this.
+-	If Selenium Test cases are developed using JUnit then JUnit Report can be used	to generate test reports.
+Refere to `JUnit Report`_ for specifics.

 .. _`JUnit Report`: http://ant.apache.org/manual/OptionalTasks/junitreport.html

--	If Selenium Test cases are developed using TestNG then no external task is required to generate test report.
-TestNG framework generates one HTML report which list details of tests.
-Look at `TestNG Report`_ for more on this.
+-	If Selenium Test cases are developed using TestNG then no external task is required to generate test reports.
+The TestNG framework generates an HTML report which list details of tests.
+See `TestNG Report`_ for more.

 .. _`TestNG Report`: http://testng.org/doc/documentation-main.html#test-results

--	One can generate more *decent* reports using TestNG-xslt.
+-	Also, for a very nice summary report try using TestNG-xslt.
-	TestNG-xslt Report looks as:
+	TestNG-xslt Report looks like this.

 	.. image:: images/chapt5_TestNGxsltReport.png

-	Look at `TestNG-xslt`_ for more.
+	See `TestNG-xslt`_ for more.

 .. _`TestNG-xslt`: http://code.google.com/p/testng-xslt/

--	Logging Selenium can be used to generate reports with Java client driver of selenium.
-Logging Selenium extends Java client driver to add logging ability.
-Look at `Logging Selenium`_ for more on this.
+-	Logging Selenium can also be used to generate reports for the Java client driver.
+	Logging Selenium extends the Java client driver to add logging ability.
+Please refer to `Logging Selenium`_.

 .. _`Logging Selenium`: http://loggingselenium.sourceforge.net/index.html

 **Generating Test Reports for Python Client driver:**

--	When using Python Client Driver then HTMLTestRunner can be used to generate Test Report.
-Look at `HTMLTestRunner`_ for more on this.
+-	When using Python Client Driver then HTMLTestRunner can be used to generate a Test Report.
+See `HTMLTestRunner`_.

 .. _`HTMLTestRunner`: http://tungwaiyip.info/software/HTMLTestRunner.html